 A program can be defined as a framework containing work plans, which further comprises a set of projects that complement each other and are aligned in an ideal sequence to achieve the perfect economies of scale.

-You must learn that in a program, multiple projects are grouped and the benefit obtained from handling a single program simply supersedes the task of handling multiple projects.
-The objective of a program is to reach the goals of the organisation via completing a set of projects together.
+You must learn that in a program, multiple projects are grouped, and the benefit obtained from handling a single program simply supersedes the task of handling multiple projects.
+The objective of a program is to reach the organization's goals by completing a set of projects together.

 The following chart showcases the basic differences between project and program that you need to know about: